 Research Competitions and Awards

-The Society of Actuaries (SOA) offers two opportunities for recognition and awards for academic research.
+The Society of Actuaries (SOA) offers opportunities for recognition and awards for academic research.

 The Halmstad Prize

 The David Garrick Halmstad prize is given annually for actuarial research in memory of David Halmstad, a former Associate of the SOA, for his significant contributions to actuarial science and research.
 The paper is selected by a committee of the SOA's Education and Research Section who examine major English language actuarial journals, nominate outstanding papers, review selected articles and vote for the best paper.
 The results of these proceedings are submitted to The Actuarial Foundation Research Committee for ratification.
 See a list of previous winners.